 When it comes to discussing financial markets, investors and advisors will likely encounter industry-specific jargon.
 Financial professionals and financial media outlets often use terms such as “bull”, “bear” and “risk” to describe prevailing market conditions or fears.
 But what is a “bull” or a “bear” when used in this context?
 In this article, we aim to provide clarity on one of these industry-specific terms: bull markets.

-Bull markets are periods—likely multiple years—when equity prices generally rise in the longer term.
+Bull markets are periods—often multiple years—when equity prices generally rise in the longer term.
 During bull markets, equity market indexes and equity valuations generally rise.

 However, it’s crucial to understand that bull markets generally don’t rise in a straight line.
 Equities normally encounter bumps or drops along the way, usually driven by overblown investor fears.
 We call some of these bull market drops “corrections”.
 Corrections—what we characterize as short, sentiment-driven drops of 10% to 20%—often start quickly.
 Because they are usually fear-driven, they can be happen at any time for any or no reason and are normally sharp and swift.
 When they are over, equity prices may quickly resume their upward trend, which can make trying to time bull market corrections a futile exercise.